Awards sought by Georgia College Faculty and Staff

 Georgia College strives to create a faculty-focused culture in which faculty are encouraged, supported, rewarded, and recognized in their efforts to seek out, apply for, and receive prestigious, faculty teaching awards and other opportunities.
 Faculty can search for awards on the GC Awards Database, and seek advice and assistance from those associated with this campus-wide initiative.

-About the GC Awards Database...
+About the GCSU Awards Database...

-This GC Awards Database is a resource for Georgia College faculty and staff.
+This GCSU Awards Database is a resource for Georgia College faculty and staff.
 While comprehensive, it focuses on awards related to the disciplines practiced at Georgia College.
 The emphasis on SoTL and teaching awards reflects our core mission.
 Dissertation grants, travel awards, subventions, awards attached to academic conference presentations, awards with closed nomination processes, and institutional grants are not included.
 If there are awards within the scope of this database that are not yet included, you can make a recommendation to us here.

-Access the database: GC Awards Database
+Access the database: GCSU Awards Database

 Interested in learning more about award opportunities?
 Please feel free to reach out to us: